elyra-ai/canvas/docs/pages/02-set-up.md

 - You can refer to the test harness [webpack.config.dev.js](https://github.com/elyra-ai/canvas/blob/main/canvas_modules/harness/webpack.config.dev.js) for an example.

-### 3rd party styling

-If you are using Common Properties then also include the react-virtualized styles:

-- react-virtualized/styles.css

 ### Loading Fonts
-To get the efficient display of fonts in Elyra Canvas, the application's build process should copy the IBM Plex font files from `/node_modules/@ibm`to a `./fonts` folder and the following should be added to the `.scss` file for the application:
+To get the correct display of fonts in Elyra Canvas, the application's build process should copy the IBM Plex font files from `/node_modules/@ibm`to a `./fonts` folder and the following should be added to the `SCSS` for the application:

 ```
 @use "@carbon/react" with (